Technobezz is supported by its audience. We may get a commission from retail offers.

 You have a large open-concept living room or need true surround sound with rear speakers.
 Audiophiles wanting a neutral sound signature should look at pricier options.

-Getting a true 5.1 system with Dolby Atmos and DTS:X support for under $200 is rare, but the Vizio 5.1 Soundbar SE delivers exactly that.
+Getting a true 5.1 system with Dolby Atmos and DTS:X support at this price point is rare, but the Vizio 5.1 Soundbar SE delivers exactly that.
 The package includes a soundbar, wireless subwoofer, and two rear surround speakers that create an immersive bubble of audio.
 During action movies, effects move from the front to the back of the room convincingly.
 The height effects from Dolby Atmos content add a sense of vertical space that 2.1 systems cannot match.
 The Vizio mobile app gives you extensive EQ controls, letting you fine tune the sound to your room.

 True 5.1 channel system with rear surround speakers